-Accredited by the American Veterinary Medical Association, Yuba College offers an Associate Degree Program in Veterinary Technology.
-Students complete the two year academic program on the Marysville campus.
-Graduates of the Veterinary Technology Program are eligible to take the California State and National licensing examinations to become a Registered Veterinary Technician.
+Accredited by the American Veterinary Medical Association, Yuba College offers an associate degree in Veterinary Technology.
+Students complete the two-year academic program on the Yuba College Marysville campus.
+Each student is also required to participate in a rotation through area veterinary facilities for a minimum of 500 hours of additional clinical experience prior to graduation.
+Graduates of the Veterinary Technology program are eligible to take the California State and National licensing examinations to become a Registered Veterinary Technician.